Clean Oceans International (COI) is a Santa Cruz, California based 501c3 non-profit.

 A New Beginning

-COI began in 2008 as “The Clean Oceans Project” and developed systems for locating, collecting and recycling plastic from the ocean with minimal environmental and financial impact.
-The Clean Oceans Project did not raise the funds to execute their plan and the original team disbanded.
-COI rose from those ashes in 2015 with a new approach, centered around Portable Plastic to Fuel (PPTF).
+COI began in 2008 as The Clean Oceans Project and developed systems for locating, collecting and recycling plastic from the ocean with minimal environmental and financial impact.
+The Clean Oceans Project was unable to raise the funds to execute their plan and the original team disbanded.
+Clean Oceans International rose from those ashes in 2015 with a new approach, centered around Portable Plastic Waste Conversion (PPWC).
+Our agenda is to provide a logical approach to reducing plastic.

 Research, Innovation, and Direct Action (RID)